eHarmony/face-parts-service/README.md

 1. Remove the dependency on Matlab
 2. Make the code more usable by wrapping it in a RESTful API.
 This makes use of a modified version of [QtWebApp](http://stefanfrings.de/qtwebapp/index-en.html)
-3. Speed the code up by making use of [Threaded Building Blocks](https://www.threadingbuildingblocks.org/)
+3. Speed up the code by making use of [Threaded Building Blocks](https://www.threadingbuildingblocks.org/)

 # Mac Compile Instructions

-1. Install XCode developer tools (not sure about this one)
+1. Install XCode developer tools and homebrew
 2.  brew install tbb
 3. Install MacPorts from [here](https://www.macports.org/install.php)
 4.  sudo port install atlas +nofortran (might take a while)